KipCollo/ToolsCorn/Web/Frontend/3. Javascript/Readme.md

 It was created by Brendan in 10 days.It was earlier called LiveScript.The microsoft team re-engineered and called it JScript.This led to confusion which ECMAscript(European Computer Manufacturers Association Cript) was introduced to standardize the language.

 It can be used to build: Web/Mobile Apps,Real-Time Networking apps,Command-line tools and games.
+JavaScript is an object orient programming language designed to make web development easier and more attractive.
+In most cases, JavaScript is used to create responsive, interactive elements for web pages, enhancing the user experience.
+Things like menus, animations, video players, interactive maps, and even simple in-browser games can be created quickly and easily with JavaScript.

 * ECMAScript is a specification while JavaScript is a programming language that follows ECMAScript.